jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 = 1.5.0.2 =
 * Added: ImageGallery and ImageObject Schema Markup to Galleries
-* Added: Option to insert Title as heading when using the Add button in a Visual Editor
+* Added: Option to insert Gallery Title as heading when using the Add Gallery button in a Visual Editor
 * Added: More detailed on screen progress bars when uploading multiple images
 * Added: envira_isotopes and envira_isotopes_config JS arrays for developers
 * Updated: Isotope to 3.0.0
 * Updated: ImagesLoaded to 4.1.0
 * Updated: Standardised edit screen titles and descriptions
 * Fix: Better rendering of Isotope layouts using imagesLoaded
-* Fix: Image uploader on Add/Edit screen not displaying on some tablet and mobile devices
+* Fix: Image uploader on Gallery Add/Edit screen not displaying on some tablet and mobile devices
 * Fix: Checkmark icon wrongly displaying on modal close when editing images.
-* Fix: Display text in warning when Envira Lite and Envira are both activated.
+* Fix: Display text in warning when Envira Lite and Envira Gallery are both activated.
-* Fix: Ensure that third party notification plugins donâ€™t remove the Envira logo and header from Envira screens
+* Fix: Ensure that third party notification plugins donâ€™t remove the Envira Gallery logo and header from Enviraâ€™s screens
 * Fix: Various resets for images and captions to prevent themes overriding default behaviour
 * Fix: Minified admin CSS for faster load times
 * Fix: When editing an image, store any checkbox values if checked, instead of assuming 1 or 0 for better Addon compatibility.